-Gaurav tweeted that being able to afford business class flight tickets for his parents made him feel “extra grown up” and that he did not give in to their objection to what they called unnecessary extravagance.
-His tweets are expressive of his euphoria over securing a comfortable flight for his parents’ long-haul travel from India to New York.
+In 2022, Gaurav expressed his overwhelming joy through a series of tweets.
+He wrote that being able to afford business class flight tickets for his parents made him feel “extra grown up” and that he did not give in to their objection to what they called unnecessary extravagance.
+The tweets were expressive of his euphoria over securing a comfortable long-haul journey for his parents, from India to New York.

 He elaborated why his parents are fully deserving of business class air travel.
 Especially his mom, who feels happy with little things in life, would be the world’s happiest person when she would land from an international business class 777 flight.
 He tweeted that his father would be thrilled to get a bed on board and catch a good sleep all the way to New York from India.

-Elaborating further why a business flight for his mother means a lot more about comfort rather than luxury, Gaurav tweeted that his mother has been a “hardened traveler” since her 20s.
-Due to his father’s profession as a highway bridge engineer, his mother had taken many rough, bumpy bus rides with two kids.
+Elaborating further why flying in business class is a lot more about comfort rather than luxury, Gaurav tweeted that his mother had been a “hardened traveler” since her 20s.
+Due to his father’s profession as a highway bridge engineer, his mother took many rough, bumpy bus rides with two kids.
 He went on to recollect how she endured the utter discomfort of those journeys without a toilet for women on highways.
-However, she did never complain.
+Yet, she did never complain.

 As a kid, he used to wonder why his mother barely drank water during a 16 to 20-hour bus journey between Pune and Indore; whereas he guzzled water in plenty.
-Only after growing up, he realized why.
+Only after having grown up, he realized why.
 He remembers the privilege of being male in India in those days.
 As a boy, he would run out of the bus and pee in a secluded corner whenever the bus took a halt (twice or thrice) on the highway.
-He rues the difficulty any other woman, like his mother, had had without a toilet break during long-hour bus journeys in the 80s and 90s.
+He rues the difficulty other women, like his mother, had had without a toilet break during long-hour road journeys in the 80s and 90s.
 He further tweeted:

 “First time mom visited the US (almost 15 years ago!) she loved how we could take any random exit off the highway, go to any random gas station & the toilet was still generally clean usable safe.
 So she could drink water whenever she liked.
 Small joys!”

-Gaurav Sabnis had actually planned to fly out his parents on a business class flight for his mother’s birthday in April 2020 and accompany them.
-But the suspension of all international flights to and from India in wake of the pandemic spoiled the plan.
+Gaurav Sabnis had actually planned to accompany his parents on a business class flight for his mother’s birthday in April 2020.
+But the COVID-19 breakout spoilt the plan.
 Though after 2 years, he was happy to have them experienced the comfort of business class travel by air.
-He concluded the twitter thread saying how incredibly fortunate and privileged he was to make this happen.
+He concluded the social media post saying how fortunate and privileged he was to make this happen.

 Yes it takes time for NRI to settle in US and then enjoy these perks which are necessities for parents.
 They have seen enough struggle in their life .
 They never lived for themselves.
 They sacrificed their comforts to take care of their family.
 Now it’s our time to take care of their needs.